-Now in its 20th year this award celebrates the best in children’s fiction.
-Each year there is a short list of four or five books and the children have to read a minimum of three to be able to vote for their favourite.
-This project is open to Year 5, 6 and 7 pupils and information will be sent out in September for schools to show their interest in participating.
+This award celebrates the best in children’s fiction.
+Each year there is a short list of four or five books and local school children have to read a minimum of three to be able to vote for their favourite.
+SCBY is only open to schools in Stockton-on-Tees and for students in Year 5, 6 and 7.
+If your school would like to be involved, more information can be found on the SCBY website.

-The winner of SCBY 2017 was Tamsin Cooke with The Scarlet Files: Cat Burglar.
+The winner of SCBY 2018 was Ross MacKenzie with Shadowsmith.

 Stockton Libraries are already delivering a range of high quality sessions to schools, this includes an introduction to the library, library skills and topic sessions.
 We can also deliver Dementia Awareness sessions and are happy to do outreach activities in schools, please contact your local library to arrange a visit.

 Stockton Libraries has a range of opportunities for schools to participate in to commemorate WW1, this includes a study pack with information from Library Resources about Stockton-on-Tees during this period that can be used in the classroom, a recommend reading list for schools to refer to and we can offer sessions in libraries or schools using object handling and literacy based activities.